DamoM73/digital-solutions-text-2025/content/03_user_experience/02_usability_principles.md

 **Activity 2**

-Log into to Student Cafe and identify usabilities issues:
+Log into to Student Cafe and identify useability issues:

 For each one: